sadephp/sade/readme.md

 > Should not be used in production

-Just a prototype of how to create Vue components but in PHP.
+Just a prototype of PHP components that looks like Vue components.

 ## Example